All resources

 What is BigQuery ML?

 BigQuery ML integrates machine learning directly into Google BigQuery, allowing users to create and deploy models without needing to move data to external services.
-This setup speeds up development by letting data analysts and machine learning practitioners work within the familiar BigQuery environment.
+This setup eliminates the need for data movement, speeding up development by letting data analysts and machine learning practitioners work within the familiar BigQuery environment.

 By eliminating data transfers to other Google Cloud AI services, BigQuery ML simplifies workflows, boosts productivity, and streamlines the process of developing and deploying machine learning models.